-No Matter What I Do, I Can't Seem To Get Rid of My Belly!
+Diastasis Recti, or Why I Can't Seem to Get Rid of My Belly

 What the Heck, Belly?

-Have you been struggling with trying to lose weight in your belly but no matter what you do, it just doesn't go away?
-It could be due to something that many people have never heard of called Diastasis Recti.
-I discovered Diastatis Recti when this happened to me.
-Actually, my belly seemed to be looking bigger than it did before and it was really frustrating because I had been working so hard.
+Have you been struggling with trying to lose weight in your belly—but no matter what you do, it just doesn't go away?
+It could be due to something that many people have never heard of called diastasis recti.
+I discovered this condition when this happened to me.
+Actually, my belly seemed to be looking bigger than it did before, and it was really frustrating because I had been working so hard.

 What Is Diastasis Recti?

-Diastatis Recti, also known as abdominal splitting, is when the connective tissue, called linea alba, between the two sides of the abdominal (rectus abdominis) muscles becomes stretched.
-It is considered Diastasis Recti if there is at least a gap of 2.7 centimeters or more.
-I have included a video below on how to test yourself to see if you have Diastasis Recti as well as some exercises that can be done that will heal the split.
+Diastatis recti, also known as abdominal splitting, is when the connective tissue, called linea alba, between the two sides of the abdominal (rectus abdominis) muscles becomes stretched.
+It is considered diastasis recti if there is at least a gap of 2.7 centimeters or more.
+I have included a video below on how to test yourself to see if you have this condition, as well as some exercises that can be done that will heal the split.

 Allow It To Heal After Pregnancy

 After my children were born, as soon as it was comfortable, I was ready to get rid of the weight I had gained and work on getting a flat tummy.
 The first things I started doing were traditional ab exercises such as sit-ups, crunches, and anything I could do that would get my pre-baby figure back and fitting into my jeans again.

 Unfortunately, by doing those types of exercises, it actually can make the split larger thereby increasing the protrusion and making it even harder to get rid of.
 Anything that causes your abdominal muscles to push out, such as how they feel when sit-ups or crunches are done, is going to cause it to worsen.
 That's why there are special movements that can be done that work on the inner core muscles first which will begin healing the diastasis recti.